Wise Wizard Games: Awards and recognition

 Wise Wizard Games has won more than seven game-of-the-year awards for their popular card-based deck building science-fiction tabletop game, Star Realms.
 This includes the 2014 Origins Award winners for Star Realms in the category Fan Favorites—Best Card Game, and the South by Southwest award for Tabletop Game of the Year in 2015.

 Wise Wizard Games have received many positive reviews for Hero Realms (funded through a successful Kickstarter Campaign which raised over $555,000), Star Realms as well as for Epic Card Game (funded through a successful Kickstarter campaign which raised over $585,000).

 Name change

 On March 15, 2021, White Wizard Games LLC, announced that the company name had been changed to Wise Wizard Games, stating a desire to have a name that best represents their vision and community.
 The company has plans to grow, including development of a new arena strategy game designed by Richard Garfield.
 Future reprints of games will use the updated company name.

-Kickstarter Controversy

-In November 2023 Wise Wizard Games launched their Kickstarter for Star Realms Deluxe Colonial Collection.
-The all foil collection of Star Realms cards was launched with a statement advising "These foil cards are all DONE.
-You are looking at actual pre-production proofs from the factory!".
-Even though the product was supposedly already create the campaign is over a year behind the quoted delivery date.
-Many backers have expressed frustrations with Wise Wizard Games who have provided nothing but a slew of excuses.
-Their frustrations were further exacerbated by the Game Company when they announced the release of a new 10-Year Anniversary Edition of the game on their YouTube channel.